 Furnace Type Recap

-To give you a quick recap on the different types of furnaces you could have in your home:
+To give you a quick recap about single stage vs two stage furnace and other types of furnaces you could have in your home:

 Single stage furnace: This is the most basic and typically cheapest model that will heat your home.